 The Fair Work Commission is committed to providing outstanding service to our clients.
 Complaints and feedback about administrative matters can help drive service improvement.
 All complaints are taken seriously.

 Any Commission staff member can accept your complaint or feedback in person or over the telephone.
 If you make a complaint which cannot be resolved by the person you first speak to, if it is inappropriate for that person to respond, or if you require a written response to your complaint, you will be asked to make your complaint in writing.

 Written complaints and feedback about Commission staff or administrative processes can be sent by:

-Complaints about Commission staff or administrative services are addressed by the Director, Client Services or other staff where appropriate.
+Complaints about Commission staff or administrative services are addressed by the relevant Director, or other staff where appropriate.

 If your complaint is made in person or over the telephone we will try to resolve it immediately, but in some cases more time may be needed to respond to a complaint.

 If your complaint is made in writing we will respond within 20 working days.
 If your complaint is complex it may take longer to resolve.
 We will endeavour to keep you informed of our progress when dealing with your complaint.

 If you are still not satisfied after we have investigated your complaint, you can contact the Commonwealth Ombudsman.
 For more information call the Commonwealth Ombudsman's office on 1300 362 072 or visit the Commonwealth Ombudsman's website.

 Complaints and feedback about Member conduct are addressed by the President of the Commission and should be made in writing.